UAE triple murder: Accused extradited from home country, stands trial

 The police investigation revealed that the victims had died after their skulls were smashed by the accused with a hammer, after which they were strangled to death.

-An Afghan national, 38, is standing trial at the Ajman Criminal Court on charges of committing premeditated murder of his wife, 32, and two minor daughters, aged 12 and 13, respectively.
+An Afghan national, 38, is standing trial at the Ajman Criminal Court on charges of premeditated murder.
+He allegedly killed his wife, 32, and two minor daughters, aged 12 and 13, respectively.

-The Ajman Police authorities, working in tandem with the UAE's Ministry of Interior, had coordinated with Interpol to track down the suspect in his home country, who had five children, and extradited him in a bid to make him face the law of the land.
+The Ajman Police authorities, working in tandem with the UAE's Ministry of Interior, had coordinated with Interpol to track down the suspect in his home country.
+The public prosecution has referred the case to the criminal court.

-Earlier, Khaleej Times had reported the triple murder case in December 2019, when police found an Afghan mother and her two daughters dead in their apartment at Al Rashidiya area in Ajman.
+Khaleej Times had reported the triple murder case in December 2019, when the police found an Afghan mother and her two daughters dead in their apartment at Al Rashidiya area in Ajman.

 The police investigation revealed that the victims had died after their skulls were smashed by the accused with a hammer, after which they were strangled to death.